 Getting feedback in the early stages of your business is extremely important.
 That’s because you don’t have much room to fail.
 Your team is small and you are operating on a limited budget.
-Therefore you need to learn what works, what doesn’t and what you should really focus on.
+Therefore you have limited time to learn what works, what doesn’t, and what you should really focus on.

 If something doesn’t contribute to your growth, you should get rid of it.
 And once you’ve discovered something that people really like, you need to double down your efforts into making that even better.

 From the very beginning, your focus should be on building a better product, getting more sales, and retaining the customers.